lukaszmojek/LoreLeaf/README.md

     - [x] Extract metadata
     - [x] Extract spine
     - [x] Extract manifest
+    - [x] Bundle spine and manifest items together for easy navigation
+    - [ ] RESEARCH
       - [ ] Check whether it would be easier to rely on toc and toc-short for navigation (and if they exist in all epubs)
-    - [x] Bundle spine and manifest items together for easy navigation
+      - [ ] Check whether `META-INF/container.xml` is always present or should container be searched for in other places